Facing an interview is something that you cannot avoid for getting any job in the corporate world.

 You need to be very well prepared for the interview in order to get a call back from the employer.

-Credit risk analysts deal with financial records day in and day out.
+Credit risk analysts deal with financial records a day in and day out.

 Expect a lot of questions based on these financial statements and research.

 Another important area you need to work on while preparing for the interview is financial ratios.
-Since the decision you make as a credit risk analyst will revolve around lending money, you have to be well abreast with liquidity ratios, profitability ratios etc.
+Since the decision you make as a credit risk analyst will revolve around lending money, you have to be well abreast of liquidity ratios, profitability ratios, credit analysis, financial modeling, etc.

-In addition to finance related questions, you will also be asked questions on tools and techniques used in financial modeling and forecasting.
-Make sure that you have practiced for enough number of hours in understanding these tools and techniques like SPSS and Microsoft Excel.
+In addition, to finance-related questions, you will also be asked questions on tools and techniques used in financial modeling and forecasting.
+Make sure that you have practiced for enough hours in understanding these tools and techniques like SPSS and Microsoft Excel.

 There are broadly two types of credit risk analyst profiles – retail lending and corporate lending.